kubemq-io/kubemq-CSharp-pubsupDemo/README.md

 ### Prerequisites
 * Make sure you have a KubeMQ running and can access the KubeMQ GRPC port.
-* Create the environment varibale name "KubeMQServerAddress" and KubeMQ GRPC port as value.
+* Create the environment variable name "KubeMQServerAddress" and KubeMQ GRPC port as value.
-* You can change the clientID name by environment varibale CLIENT.
+* You can change the clientID name by environment variable CLIENT.
-* You can change the clientID name by environment varibale CHANNEL. when testing KubeMQ locally can do this by cmd.exe environment variables
+* You can change the clientID name by environment variable CHANNEL. when testing KubeMQ locally can do this by cmd.exe environment variable

 ```
 set KubeMQServerAddress=localaddress:50000